PacktPublishing/MEAN-Web-Development/README.md

-#MEAN Web Development - Secong Edition
+#MEAN Web Development - Second Edition
 This is the code repository for [MEAN Web Development - Second Edition](https://www.packtpub.com/web-development/mean-web-development-second-edition?utm_source=github&utm_campaign=9781785886300&utm_medium=repository) By Packt.
 It contains all the supporting project files necessary to work through the book from start to finish.

 ##Instructions and Navigation